I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psterminateserversilo.md

 <p>This routine does not return a value.</p>

 ## -remarks
 <p>This routine can be called within or from outside a silo context.
     Note that this is different from a BugCheck; this routine will return to the caller.</p>

-<p>This routine can be called within or from outside a silo context.
-    Note that this is different from a BugCheck; this routine will return to the caller.</p>